debarshibanerjee/Interpolation_Approximation_Functions/Day3/Exercise5/REPORT.md

 # Taylor Approximation:

+- The code performs the Taylor Approximation for order = 7
 - In this case, 32 bit and 64 bit versions perform practically the same.
 - Once again, like in the previous day's exercise, the ratio of times are reported: t\_r = (t\_exp/exp)
 - This is to account for significant fluctuation in laptop's CPU performance due to boosting.